rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### customanalyzer
 - There is a single argument of type System.String.
 - Returns Analyzer.
-### cyberrecoveryobjects
-Details of all the cyber recovery objects.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - cyberRecoveryObjectsFilter - CyberRecoveryObjectsFilterParams: Cyber recovery objects filter parameters.
-    - cyberRecoveryObjectsSort - CyberRecoveryObjectsSortParams: Cyber recovery objects sorting parameters.
-- Returns CyberRecoveryObjectConnection.
 ### dashboardsummary
 Returns hits grouped by analyzer and policy.

 - There is a single argument of type System.Boolean.
 - Returns GetDashboardSummaryReply.
-### datadiscoveryobjectscount
-Returns the counts of objects that are assigned policies, objects that are not assigned policies, and objects that are not supported by Data Discovery.

-- The datadiscoveryobjectscount subcommand takes no arguments.
-- Returns DataDiscoveryObjectsCount.
 ### datagovsecdesc
 Returns permissions associated with a path.